a-raj/Java/Learn/src/learn/concurrentAPI/collections/ConcurrentCollections.md

 **Extends** BlockingQueue and Deque
 BlockingDeque is interface that represents a deuqe which is thread safe to put into, and take instances from both side (head and tail of queue).
-Java Doc: BlockingDeque methods come in four forms, with different ways of handling operations that cannot be satisfied immediately, but may be satisfied at some point in the future: one throws an exception, the second returns a special value (either null or false, depending on the operation), the third blocks the current thread indefinitely until the operation can succeed, and the fourth blocks for only a given maximum time limit before giving up.
+>BlockingDeque methods come in four forms, with different ways of handling operations that cannot be satisfied immediately, but may be satisfied at some point in the future: one throws an exception, the second returns a special value (either null or false, depending on the operation), the third blocks the current thread indefinitely until the operation can succeed, and the fourth blocks for only a given maximum time limit before giving up.
 These methods are summarized in the following table:

   X | Throws exception | Special value | Blocks | Times out
 --- | ---------------- | ------------- | ------ | ---------